DealsBeam/Universal-Intel-Chipset-Updater/README.md

 ## ⚠️ Disclaimer

 This tool is not affiliated with Intel Corporation.
-Drivers are sourced from official Intel servers.
+INFs are sourced from official Intel servers.
 Use at your own risk.
-Always backup your system before updating drivers.
+Always backup your system before updating INFs.

 ## 📞 Support